 A series of related tutorials offers to explore various SaaS design and management patterns.
 The tutorials build beyond this initial deployment.
-When you use the tutorials, you can see how the different SaaS patterns are implemented by examining the provided scripts.
+When you use the tutorials, you can examine the provided scripts to see how the different SaaS patterns are implemented.
 The scripts demonstrate how features of SQL Database simplify the development of SaaS applications.

 Deploy the Wingtip Tickets SaaS application

-Open the Wingtip Tickets SaaS Database per Tenant deployment template in the Azure portal, by clicking the blue Deploy to Azure button.
+To open the Wingtip Tickets SaaS database-per-tenant deployment template in the Azure portal, select Deploy to Azure.

-Some authentication, and server firewalls are intentionally unsecured for demonstration purposes.
+Some authentication and server firewalls are intentionally unsecured for demonstration purposes.
 We recommend that you create a new resource group.
-Do not use existing resource groups, servers, or pools.
-Do not use this application, scripts, or any deployed resources for production.
-Delete this resource group when you are finished with the application to stop related billing.
+Don't use existing resource groups, servers, or pools.
+Don't use this application, scripts, or any deployed resources for production.
+Delete this resource group when you're finished with the application to stop related billing.

 Deploy the application.

-Monitor deployment status by clicking Notifications, which is the bell icon right of the search box.
+To monitor deployment status, select Notifications (the bell icon to the right of the search box).
 Deploying the Wingtip Tickets SaaS app takes approximately five minutes.

 Download and unblock the Wingtip Tickets management scripts

-While the application is deploying, download the source code and management scripts.
+While the application deploys, download the source code and management scripts.

-Executable contents (scripts, DLLs) may be blocked by Windows when .zip files are downloaded from an external source and extracted.
-When extracting the scripts from a zip file, use the following steps to unblock the .zip file before extracting.
-The unblocking ensures the scripts are allowed to run.
+Executable contents (scripts and DLLs) might be blocked by Windows when .zip files are downloaded from an external source and extracted.
+Follow the steps to unblock the .zip file before you extract the scripts.
+Unblocking makes sure the scripts are allowed to run.

 - Browse to the WingtipTicketsSaaS-DbPerTenant GitHub repo.

-- Click Download ZIP, and then save the file.
+- Select Download ZIP, and then save the file.

 - Right-click the WingtipTicketsSaaS-DbPerTenant-master.zip file, and then select Properties.

-- On the General tab, select Unblock, and then click Apply.
+- On the General tab, select Unblock > Apply.

 Update the user configuration file for this deployment